In this article, you'll learn the following:

 Travel to pride with South Western Railway

 Pride celebrations can get busy, so leave your car at home and let us do the driving.
-Discover cheap train tickets to your chosen pride event by going off-peak.
-Passengers with a Railcard could save even more.
-Those travelling in groups can benefit from GroupSave or a Family and Friends Railcard.
+Discover cheap train tickets to your chosen pride event by going off-peak, or get organised with advance tickets to save even more.